 At work, you are likely to find two forms of conflict.
 The first is conflict about decisions, ideas, directions and actions.
 We call this “substantive conflict” since it’s focus is disagreements about the substance of issues.
 The second form, “personal conflict” which leads to interpersonal tension.

-During this conflict management event we will explore and develop your ability to respond to conflict with confidence in three key conflict resolution areas:
+During this workshop we will explore and develop your ability to respond to conflict with confidence in three key conflict resolution areas:

 - Emotional Control

 You will identify and assess the effectiveness of your natural conflict management style and increase awareness of a range of alternative styles that will leave you equipped to deal with specific workplace challenges

 Before we start it will be helpful for you to think about your relationship with conflict.
 This free resource entitled “My relationship with conflict” is available for you to download.

 Respond to Conflict with Confidence

 - Exploring attitudes to conflict

 - The flawed combination of viewing conflict as negative and avoiding it

 - The cost of conflict and the value of addressing it